callmezatiel/NESTS-Installer/README.rst

-PyInstaller Overview
+NEST Installer Overview
 ====================

-PyInstaller bundles a Python application and all its dependencies into a single package.
+NESTS Installer bundles a Python application and all its dependencies into a single package.
 The user can run the packaged app without installing a Python interpreter or any modules.